epfl-cs358/cs358-resources/contrib/README.md

 Everything in this repository must adhere to the Creative Commons BY-4.0 License.
 Only contribute files that you created or that adhere to this license (in that case, make sure to credit the source).
 If you have taken a file adhering to another license and mildly edited it, do not include it here but link to the original file and provide a diff/patch.
 Everything else can only be linked to.

+The chosen license is not considered particularly suitable for distributing conde.
+This repository is intended for short code pieces provided mainly for educational purposes.
+If you have developed a piece of code of considerable complexity, let us share it through a different repository with a suitable (permissible) software license.